#MeToo made us realise how trust is compromised on sets: 'Gehraiyaan' intimacy director Dar Gai | Entertainment

 ''We immediately saw the difference before the workshop and after the workshop when we shot.
 They understood each other so when the complicated scenes were conducted, it wasn't difficult anymore,'' she said.

-''Gehraiyaan'', also featuring Naseeruddin Shah and Rajat Kapoor in supporting roles will premiere on Prime Video on February 11.
+''Gehraiyaan'', also featuring Naseeruddin Shah and Rajat Kapoor in supporting roles is set to premiere on Prime Video on February 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)